netmindz/AuroraDrop-LXP/README.md

 RGB Matrix Audio Visualiser for ESP32

-Based on the Auroa Demo by Jason Coon.
+Based on the Auroa Demo by Jason Coon, and using the ESP32-HUB75-MatrixPanel-I2S-DMA library by mrfaptastic.

 Welcome.
 Work is in progress, updates may appear now and then.